trentnbauer/UPSNAP-AutoWOL/README.md

 ### Why is it set up like this?
 Generally speaking, when I have 1 power outage there will be a power outage or 2 afterwards.
 Eg my power will return for a minute, then get switched off again.
 I do not want my servers booting back up during this time.
+I have my servers set to do nothing when the power is returned, while the UpSnap server will autoboot when it gets power.

 Waiting x minutes also allows the UPS battery to get some charge before the servers start drawing from it.

+## Script Workflow
+1. Checks if it can reach the UpSnap URL
+2. Attempts to authenticate
+3. Sends WOL packets to all devices
+4. Script goes to sleep
+The script is required to sleep to ensure it automatically runs on boot